revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ['Python', 'Online', 'Training']

 </blockquote>

 </details>

 ---

-11. Shan wants to iterate the for loop for a fixed number of times in Python.Which method is used to iterate the loop?
+11.Shan wants to iterate the for loop for a fixed number of times in Python.Which method is used to iterate the loop?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)